joshzcold/Cold-Family-Feud/readme.md

 # Cold Family Feud
-(This app is currently available at https://famf.app)
+This app is currently available at https://famf.app _(it might take a minute to load as it becomes un-suspended from heroku)_

 I was unsatisfied with the family feud projects
 I found on github and I didn't want to use powerpoint(I use linux 🐧)